Brainvibe/1UpLoot/README.md

 * Footer
   * Provides links to the relevant social websites.

+* Login
+  * Simple form where the user can use their created credentials in the "Register Account" page to login and able to use the app.

 * Register Account
   * If the user decides to use the app, they're able to create an account and access all app features.
 All passwords are encrypted in the database, to enhance security.

-* Login
-  * Simple form where the user can use their created credentials in the "Register Account" page to login and able to use the app.

-* Contact
+* User Session
-  * Provides a simple way for the user to be able to contact 1UP Loot.
-It will show a simple form where the users can submit-request for information/feedback/features.
-User can close the form, and return to the page and keep browsing.
-EmailJS was used for the email send functionality.
+  * When the user is logged in, they're able to create their collection, Add/Edit/Delete/Modify their games, in a more private and personalized way.

-## Features to add
+## Features left to implement

+As I develop my skills I would like to implement more features in this app like:

 * Detailed search system
+  * Would be useful for users with bigger collections to be able to have access to a more detailed search.
+* Upload game images
+  * Ability to upload images, instead of using URLs.
 * Wishlist
-* Forum
+  * A feature for collectors to help them find the games they don't have in their collection.
 * Share feature
+  * Ability to share their private collections to fellow collectors through the app with a public generated link with read only permissions.
+* Community/Forum
+  * A blog/forum for all users and collectors curious about the subject, can join and discuss their favourite hobby.

 ## Wireframes